 You also have the same responsibility for making payments.
 If the other lease signer doesn't make his payments on time, or misses payments entirely, each of your credit reports will show late payments, advises Experian, one of the three credit-rating bureaus.

 You might have specific limited rights to use the car, depending on your agreement with your cosigner.
 When you cosign for a car purchase, you do not own it or have your name on the title, depending on your state.

-Duration of Lease
+Duration of a Vehicle Lease

 When you enter the lease agreement as a cosigner, you are responsible during the entire period of the lease of the car.
 In some instances, you may remove your name from the agreement, but your cosigner, as well as the finance and leasing companies must agree to this.
 If the primary driver fails or refuses to pay, you should start paying to avoid damaging your credit score.

 Cosigners on leases should agree to give each equal access to all paperwork associated with the lease, and be allowed to check the status of payments.

 Maintenance of the Car